What Do Chipmunk Droppings Look Like?

 How to Differentiate Chipmunk Poop from Other Rodents?

-Identifying chipmunk droppings can be tricky because they look like other small rodents’ feces.
+It proves challenging to recognize chipmunk droppings since they resemble other little rodent feces.
 Here’s a quick comparison:

 Rodent | Size | Shape | Color | Texture | Location Found |